nikopastore/scalepilot-autopost/README.md

 # ScalePilot Social Media Automation

-AI-powered social media content generation for ScalePilot - AI tools and solutions for SMBs.
+AI-powered social media content generation for HirePriority - Recruitment solutions for insurance agencies.

-This system uses OpenAI to automatically generate original, engaging content about AI automation, productivity tools, SMB marketing, recruiting, training, and business growth.
+This system uses OpenAI to automatically generate original, engaging content about recruitment ROI, hiring bottlenecks, and talent acquisition strategies.
 Content is delivered via RSS feeds that you can connect to your social media management tools.

 ## Features